yoko-vicky/Movisearch/README.md

 6. Type git clone, and then paste the URL you copied in Step 3. <br>
 e.g. $ git clone https://github.com/yourUsername/yourProjectName
 7. Press Enter.
 Your local copy will be created.
+8. To install all dependencies, run `npm install`
-8. To run the server in your local environment, run `npm start`
+9. To run the server in your local environment, run `npm start`
-9. To run the tests, run `npm test`
+10. To run the tests, run `npm test`

 ## Author